fwoeck/go-assignment/README.md

 round the score values or opt for a weighted sorting function that considers both score and distance with varying weights.

-3. The implementation, documentation, and testing are somewhat cursory in places, serving merely to demonstrate the proof-of-concept.
+3. The input parameters have not been thoroughly tested.
+Only the services are verified to exclusively include the predefined terms (wood, tiles, carpet) as an example.

+4. The Swagger input and output examples are not well-defined.

 ## Setup (macOS)